-FIG. 7.
+FIG. 14.
 Timbo macquinho (Lonchocarpus nicou) one year old, grown near Para, Brazil.
-Courtesy Dr. C. M. Smith. applied to L. nicou; cube (pronounced KOOBAY), used in Peru to designate the same species, as well as others, including Tephrosia toxicara 6; haiari, the word used in British Guiana to designate certain species of Lonchocarpus, including L. nicou; nekoe, (nicou), used to designate the same general group of plants in French and Dutch Guiana, and finally timbo, used to designate the fish-poison plants as a group in Brazil and Ecuador.
+(Courtesy Dr. C. M. Smith.)

+These local names are: Barbasco, used as a general word for fish-poison plants in Spanishspeaking countries and usually applied to L. nicou; cube (pronounced KOOBAY), used in Peru to designate the same species, as well as others, including Tephrosia toxicaria;7 haiari, the word used in British Guiana to designate certain species of Lonchocarpus, including L. nicou; nekoe (nicou), used to designate the same general group of plants in French and Dutch Guiana: and finally timbo, used to designate the fish-poison plants as a group in Brazil and Ecuador.